linesd/SSGPR/README.md

     linesearches performed.
 ```

+### Make predictions

-- **Predict:** make predictions on new data with the predict method.
+Make predictions on new data with the predict method.
 Predict returns the predictive mean and standard deviation.
 Predict also has the option to return `num_samples` samples drawn from the posterior distribution over the model parameters.

 `mu, stddev, f_post = ssgpr.predict(Xs, sample_posterior=False, num_samples=1)`